QBladeOcean/QBladeOceanDocs/docs/source/src/user/airfoil/polar_extrapolation.rst

 ------------------------

 The second option available to extrapolate airfoil polar data is the Montgomery method :footcite:`Montgomerie2004c`.
-This method is based on the assumption that the airfoil acts aerodynamically as a flat plat for high values of :math:`\alpha`.
+This method is based on the assumption that the airfoil acts aerodynamically as a flat plate for high values of :math:`\alpha`.
 The generated extrapolation is visualized in the graph section to allow for optimization.
 The following parameters can be tuned to improve the behavior of the polar: